 wife of Marc Antony

-Fulvia was the wife of Marc Antony who became one of the most hated figures of the late Republic.
+Fulvia was the wife of Marc Antony, who became one of the most hated figures of the late Republic.
 She was the daughter of Marcus Fulvius Bambalio and was first married to Scribonius Curio.
-She was later divorced and remarried to Clodius Pulcher who was murdered in 52 BC.
-It was at this point in time when Fulvia first made her appearance in the public arena following Clodius’ death.
-Her husband was the infamous demagogue of the time who was killed in a fracas with his bitter enemy Milo.
-Fulvia displayed his body to the crowds who congregated outside their house on the Palatine, and gave evidence against Milo in the subsequent trial.
-Cicero defended Milo unsuccessfully raising the traditional mysterious third party who no one could identify.
+She was later divorced and remarried to Clodius Pulcher, who was murdered in 52 BC.
+It was at this point when Fulvia first made her appearance in the public arena following Clodius’ death.
+Her husband was the infamous demagogue of the time, killed in a fracas with his bitter enemy Milo.
+Fulvia displayed his body to the crowds who congregated outside their house on the Palatine and gave evidence against Milo in the subsequent trial.
+Cicero defended Milo unsuccessfully, raising the traditional mysterious third party who no one could identify.
 Cicero argued that Fulvia never let Clodius out of her sight, except apparently on the key occasion of the fracas.
-Her behaviour could, of course, be evidence of nothing more sinister than close affection or at worst a very dominant wife.
-But this incident revealed her strong personality to attack on behalf of loyalty, which earned her the continued dislike at that time on the part of Cicero.
+Her behavior could be evidence of nothing more sinister than close affection or, at worst, a very dominant wife.
+But this incident revealed her strong personality to attack on behalf of loyalty, which earned her continued dislike at that time on the part of Cicero.

-In 44 BC, Cicero tells us that Fulvia was present when Antony executed a number of centurions, when the legions refused to obey his commands at Brundisium.
+In 44 BC, Cicero tells us that Fulvia was present when Antony executed many centurions when the legions refused to obey his commands at Brundisium.
 During the brutal and savage incident, we are told that Fulvia was present and that her face was spattered with blood.
-Antony apparently invited the centurions to his house and Fulvia’s presence there should not be considered as unusual.
-Nonetheless, Cicero attempts to lay part of the blame on Fulvia clearly showing his bias in the matter.
+Antony apparently invited the centurions to his house, and Fulvia’s presence there should not be considered unusual.
+Nonetheless, Cicero attempts to lay part of the blame on Fulvia, clearly showing his bias in the matter.

 There was certainly no love lost between Fulvia and Cicero.
-As tradition holds, when Cicero was put to death and his head delivered to Antony, Fulvia allegedly spat on it, pulled out the tongue and stuck hairpins in it, amidst much celebration.
-Even with the death of Cicero, Fulvia still had her enemies and among them was none other than Octavian himself, despite the fact that Octavian had at one time been married to Claudia, Fulvia’s daughter with Clodius.
+As tradition holds, when Cicero was put to death and his head delivered to Antony, Fulvia allegedly spat on it, pulled out the tongue, and stuck hairpins in it, amidst much celebration.
+Even with the death of Cicero, Fulvia still had her enemies, and among them was none other than Octavian himself, although Octavian had at one time been married to Claudia, Fulvia’s daughter with Clodius.

-Following the victory at Philippi in 42 BC, Antony departed for the East and Octavian in 41 BC began confiscating land from a number of Italian cities in order to found colonies for military veterans.
+Following the victory at Philippi in 42 BC, Antony departed for the East, and Octavian, in 41 BC, began confiscating land from several Italian cities to found colonies for military veterans.
 Octavian’s policies in this matter were met by the stiff resistance of Lucius, brother of Antony and guardian of his interests.
-Lucius then recruited the aid of Fulvia and she promptly appeared with Antony’s children before his old soldiers and urged them to remember their loyalty to their commander.
+Lucius then recruited the aid of Fulvia, and she promptly appeared with Antony’s children before his old soldiers and urged them to remember their loyalty to their commander.
 Lucius also took up the cause of dispossessed Italians.
-In the autumn of 41 BC, Lucius gathered his troops at Praeneste planning to launch an attack on Rome itself.
-Fulvia appears to have joined him there, and, according to the tradition, girded a sword, issued the watchword, harangued the troops and held councils of war with senators and knights.
-This type of behaviour certainly stirred up intense disapproval among the writers of the late Republic.
-The very presumption of a woman in Roman culture who would seek to command the loyalty of the troops was simply not politically correct.
+In the autumn of 41 BC, Lucius gathered his troops at Praeneste, planning to launch an attack on Rome itself.
+Fulvia appears to have joined him there and, according to the tradition, girded a sword, issued the watchword, harangued the troops, and held war councils with senators and knights.
+This type of behavior certainly stirred up intense disapproval among the writers of the late Republic.
+The presumption of a woman in Roman culture who would seek to command the troops’ loyalty was not politically correct.
 There is little doubt that writers such as Florus described Fulvia as having a lot of gaul or girt to brandish her husband’s sword.
 Dio tells us that Octavian took great offense at her military posturing.
-The poet Martial accused Fulvia of engaging in battle out of pure sexual frustration challenging Octavian with ‘aut futue aut pugnemus’ (‘either screw me or let’s fight’).
+The poet Martial accused Fulvia of engaging in battle out of pure sexual frustration challenging Octavian with ‘aut futue aut pugnemus‘ (‘either screw me or let’s fight’).

 Fulvia was the first living Roman woman to have her portrait placed on coinage.